 People will be allowed to carry up to 30 grams on them and grow up to 4 plants at home.
 Minors (under 18) will not be allowed to buy cannabis and impaired driving laws will be set to curtail people driving while under the influence of cannabis.

 Cannabis legalization will be a game changer.
 Many people are wondering how this will impact recreational smokers.
 There will be positive and negative repercussions.

-First, there will be less brands available.
+First, there will be fewer brands available.
 Many grey market brands and dispensaries will be shut down or bought out by the competition.
 This means the big players in the cannabis industry will get even bigger and the smaller ones will gradually disappear.

-Also, the large, industrialized, government sanctioned pot facilities will churn out massive amounts of greenhouse grown, machine trimmed weed.
+Also, the large, industrialized, government-sanctioned pot facilities will churn out massive amounts of greenhouse grown, machine trimmed weed.
 Read: crappy weed.

 Future of Budderweeds